 The Disposal of Coal Combustion Residuals from Electric Utilities rule (CCR Rule) mandated closure of unlined surface impoundments upon a specified triggering event.
 If after multiple levels of monitoring and an alternate source demonstration, a statistically significant level of contamination could not be attributed to another source, a company was required to retrofit or close the pond.
 In August 2018, the D.C.
 Circuit ordered that the CCR Rule be vacated with respect to the provisions that permit unlined surface impoundments to continue receiving coal ash unless they leak.
-On November 4, 2019, the EPA proposed to further amend the CCR Rule, by revising the regulations to specify that all unlined surface impoundments are required to retrofit or close.
-The EPA is currently solicitating comments on this proposal and held public hearings in April 2020.
+On August 14, 2019, March 3, 2020 and August 28, 2020 the EPA further amended the CCR Rule.
+Some key features of these amendments include: the reconsideration of beneficial use criteria, reclassification of clay-lined impoundments to be considered unlined, limited permission for some unlined surface impoundments to continue to operate, and revision of the alternate closure provisions.

 Basin Electric Power Cooperative (Basin), as the Operating Agent for LRS, hired a consultant to conduct detection monitoring in 2016 and 2017.
 The consultant detected a statistically significant increase (SSI) in one or more of the indicator constituents from the LRS ash pond.
 Basin worked with the contractor to determine if the SSI could be attributed to an alternative source.
 The contractor analyzed soil samples and performed further groundwater monitoring.
-The construction confirm the SSI came from an alternate source.
-Planning work for ash pond reconstruction is currently underway.
+The contractor could not confirm the SSI came from an alternate source.
+Basin concluded that the CCR Rule required a corrective action for the ash pond and proceeded with design and engineering work to meet the revised deadline of April 11, 2021 for all unlined CCR surface impoundments and surface impoundments that fail the aquifer location restrictions to initiate closure or retrofit.

 PPGA is currently in the process of groundwater monitoring at WEC 2, working with a third-party consultant.
 The results of the comprehensive monitoring and modeling will determine the extent and source of contaminants, which will ultimately direct the course of action with regard to the need for an ash pond liner.
 PPGA is also actively marketing WEC 2's ash in an attempt to decrease the size and mitigate the effects of the coal ash pond.

-Until the EPA reissues the Rule, Basin and PPGA are unable to estimate the cost or the extent of any potential corrective action required.
+PPGA has not yet determined the cost or the extent of any potential corrective action required.